bmpitzen/GroveCo-Code-Challenge/README.md

 ## Prerequisites

 This programs makes a few assumptions.
 This assumes you have Ruby installed on your machine.
-If you do not, follow the steps [here](https://www.ruby-lang.org/en/documentation/installation/) to install ruby. find_store is also dependent on the following gems: [docopt](https://github.com/docopt/docopt.rb), [httparty](https://github.com/jnunemaker/httparty), [csv](https://github.com/ruby/csv), and [json](https://github.com/ruby/json).
-To ensure that these are all installed on your machine, run `gem install docopt httparty csv json` in your terminal.
+If you do not, follow the steps [here](https://www.ruby-lang.org/en/documentation/installation/) to install ruby. find_store is also dependent on the following gems: [docopt](https://github.com/docopt/docopt.rb), [httparty](https://github.com/jnunemaker/httparty), [csv](https://github.com/ruby/csv), [json](https://github.com/ruby/json), and [dotenv](https://github.com/bkeepers/dotenv).
+To ensure that these are all installed on your machine, run `gem install docopt httparty csv json dotenv` in your terminal.

 ## Usage